Indian states seek widening of vaccinations as second surge overtakes first wave

 NEW DELHI, April 6 (Reuters) - Many Indian state leaders have asked Prime Minister Narendra Modi to open up vaccinations to most of the country's hundreds of millions of adults, following a second surge in infections that has eclipsed the first wave.

-India breached the grim milestone of 100,000 daily infections for the first time on Monday, and cases are likely to stay high again when fresh figures are released later on Tuesday.
+India breached the grim milestone of 100,000 daily infections for the first time on Monday, and cases jumped by 96,982 on Tuesday, data from the health ministry showed.
+There were 446 new deaths, taking the total to 165,547.

+The country of 1.35 billion people has administered 80.9 million vaccine doses, the most after the United States and China, but it lags far behind in immunisations per capita.

-The country, the world's biggest vaccine maker, this month expanded its vaccination programme to include everyone above the age of 45.
-So far it has vaccinated only about 1 in 25 people, compared with nearly 1 in 2 in the United Kingdom and 1 in 3 in the United States.
+India, the world's biggest vaccine maker, this month expanded its inoculation programme to include everyone above the age of 45.
+But so far it has vaccinated only about 1 in 25 people, compared with nearly 1 in 2 in Britain and 1 in 3 in the United States, according to the Our World in Data website.

-Delhi Chief Minister Arvind Kejriwal and many other states have also asked for faster and wider vaccinations, with some flagging tightness in vaccine supplies even for the prioritised groups.
+Delhi Chief Minister Arvind Kejriwal and many other states have also asked for faster and wider vaccinations, with some like Odisha repeatedly flagging tightness in supplies even for the prioritised groups.

+The Delhi government also announced a night curfew in the capital until April 30, Reuters partner ANI reported.

-The federal government has said it will widen the vaccination campaign in the "near future" to include more people, and that vaccine supplies are being stepped up.
+The federal government has said it will widen the vaccination campaign to include other age groups in the "near future", and that vaccine supplies are being stepped up.

+India has exported more than 64 million vaccine doses but has now slowed shipments to prioritise its domestic needs.

-With 12.6 million cases, India is the worst affected country after the United States and Brazil.
-Deaths have gone past the 165,000 mark.
+With 12.7 million cases, India is the worst affected country after the United States and Brazil.

 India has recorded the most number of infections in the past week anywhere in the world.
 More infectious variants of the virus may have played a role in the second surge, some epidemiologists say.